Varbin/python-camellia/README.rst

 Version 1.0:
     -   The "normal" camellia version is used instead of the mini or reference version.
     -   Camellia is now loaded using CFFI.
 This improves speed and avoids shipped DLLs.
-It's better than the self-made-on-first-use compilation.
+It's better than the self-made-on-first-use compilation, which
     -   Supports all standart modes of operation (ECB, CBC, CFB, OFB, CTR)
+    -   Electronic code book mode of operation is not implicit default anymore.